OpenStack VPS For WHMCS

 All you need to do is add a new configurable option and assign it to the OpenStack VPS product.

-You can add many scripts in this exact way.
+You can add many scripts in the exact way.

 You can monitor and manage each product from your WHMCS admin area.